 Further insight on the man can be gleaned from a eulogy delivered at his funeral, printed in the same issue of the Western Brewer.
 You can read it here.

-Note re images: the first image was sourced from this eBay listing, here.
-The second, from the HathiTrust link given in the text above.
-All intellectual property in or to the images belongs solely to their lawful owner or authorized user.
-Images are believed available for educational and historical purposes.
+Note re images: the first image appeared at the eBay listing, here.
+The second was sourced from the HathiTrust link included in the text.
+All intellectual property in or to the images belongs solely to their lawful owner.
+Images used for educational and research purposes.
 All feedback welcomed.